wtchoi/swifthand2/README.md

 The example command tests anymemo_10.7.1.apk on the device identified by device id <DEVICE ID> for 120 seconds using the sh (SwiftHand) algorithm.
-9090 indicates the tcp port number to be used during the testing, and 1 is the random seed to be used by the testing algorithm.
+9090 indicates the TCP port number to be used during the testing, and 1 is the random seed to be used by the testing algorithm.
 The testing results will be dumped to the ./output/anymemo/sh directory.
 To use a different algorithm,